symfony/symfony-docs/reference/constraints/Image.rst

 constraint, except that its `mimeTypes`_ and `mimeTypesMessage` options are automatically setup to work for image files specifically.

-Additionally, as of Symfony 2.1, it has options so you can validate against the width and height of the image.
+Additionally, it has options so you can validate against the width and height of the image.

 See the :doc:`File</reference/constraints/File>` constraint for the bulk of